51mans0n/GoLang/Final-Project/To-Do/main/README.md

 # To-Do list api

 A simple RESTful API for task management.
-Allows you to create, delete users, create tasks for users, show lists of tasks and delete users or tasks.
+Allows you to create, delete users, create, update tasks for users, show lists of tasks and delete users or tasks.

 ## Beginning of work